 Questionnaires may also be warranted in the middle of an assessment.
 For example, an individual may be referred for an evaluation due to concerns about their speech sound production, but while completing it, the SLP may notice a large number of disfluencies.
 The SLP may check in with someone who knows the individual better, like a parent or teacher, and ask them if they’ve noticed disfluencies as well.
 The SLP may decide to also assess an individual’s fluency skills to determine whether or not they have a fluency disorder (i.e., stutter/clutter).

 After the assessment:

 An SLP may complete an assessment and determine that an individual does present with a speech or language delay or disorder.
 At this point, they are likely going to develop a treatment plan for them and may ask for input on goals or areas of growth.
-Ultimately, it is the SLP who is going to write the goals and develop the treatment plan, but they may consult with others regarding what type of treatment a family may be best able to support.
+Ultimately, it is the SLP who is going to write the goals and develop the treatment plan, but they should consult with others regarding what type of treatment an individual and their family desires.
 This may mean the type of AAC system an individual is going to use or the frequency/duration of services.
 If the individual is in school, the SLP may consult with the teacher about curriculum expectations or accommodations that may be most appropriate for the individual.

 What types of questions should you ask?